LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK10-D1-Debugging.md

 ## Announcements

-**For 11/27/23**
+**For Fall 2024**

 Upcoming due dates:

 - Term project
   The dates for the beta version and code review are flexible, but make arrangements with your lab partners if you want to change these dates.

-  - Send a PR for the beta version: Tuesday, 11/28
+  - Send a PR for the beta version: Tuesday, 12/3

-  - Submit a link to a code review on a PR: Thursday, 11/30
+  - Submit a link to a code review on a PR: Thursday, 12/5

-  - Presentation to the class: Monday, 12/4
+  - Presentation to the class: Monday, 12/9
     Be sure to read the [presentation guidelines](../TermProject/CS295N-TermProjectPresentationGuide.html).

-  - Submit links for the production version: Monday, 12/4
+  - Submit links for the production version: Monday, 12/9

 - Labs

-  - Lab 8 (Seed data and Line) Code review: Tuesday, 11/28
+  - Lab 8 (Seed data and LINQ) Code review: Tuesday, 12/3

-  - Lab 8 Production version: 11/30
+  - Lab 8 Production version: Thursday, 12/5

-  - Lab 9 (Debugging) is optional, extra credit: 12/4
+  - Lab 9 (Debugging) is optional, extra credit: Monday, 12/9

-- Final Quiz: online Monday 12/4 through Wednesday 12/6
+- Final Quiz: in the Instructional Testing center: Monday, 12/9, through Wednesday, 12/11
   If anyone wants to take the quiz on campus, in the classroom, I'll open the classroom on Wednesday at class time, 10:00am.

 - Late submissions

-  Monday of finals week is the last day I will accept late work.
+  Wednesday of finals week is the last day I will accept late work.

+- Course Evaluation

+  Please fill out the course evaluation.
+There is a link at the end of the week 10 section on Moodle.